radicallyopensecurity/password-training/README.md

 ## Automatic access point name broadcasting
 **Required infusions:** none

+**Note:** If you are attacking a specific access point name you DO NOT need to do this.

 If we don't want clients to have to connect to a specific access point, or we don't know what access points they may be able to connect to we can use the **Karma** and **PineAP** modules that is built into the WiFi pineapple.
 This module allows the WiFi pineapple to impersonate any and all WiFi access point name, all at once.
 The module works by looking for the WiFi network probe requests that all WiFi client devices send out.
 Simply saying the WiFi client will constantly send out beacons saying "Is there an access point around with the name 'My home wifi'" or any other access point name the device has stored.
 The WiFi pineapple will look for these requests and simply answer "Yes!
 That's me!"
 To any and all such probe requests.
 This will allow the client device to automatically connect to your pineapple access point, thinking it is an access point it knows and has connected to before.

 To set this up, make sure both WiFi interfaces on your WiFi pineapple are enabled.
 You can check the boxes for both wlan0 and wlan1 in the **Network** block.